pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-Breakglass.md

 ## PAM User (Managed)

-The PAM user to be managed by PAM is a local PAM user.
-Create a target application and account using the same username as for the local PAM user.
+The PAM user to be managed by PAM using the `PAM User` connector is a local PAM user.
+Create a target application and account with the same username as the new local PAM user.

 ## PAM User - Password Composition Policy

-The length of passwords in this PCP must not be greater then the password length for PAM users defined in the Global Settings.
+The length of passwords in this PCP must not be greater then the maximum password length for local PAM users (Global Settings).
 Create a PCP used for new passwords generated by the `PAM User` connector.

-If the target account is used for breakglass purposes, it is important that there is no automatic update of the password, thus there is no age enforcemwent defined in this PCP.
+If the target account for the local PAM user is used for breakglass purposes, it is important that there is no automatic update of the account password, thus the PCP used is without password age enforcemwent.

 ![PCP - PAM User Static](/docs/images/PCP-PAMUser-Passwords-static.png)

 ### PAM User - TargetApplication

 The PAM User is using a target account existing on a target server, which is the PAM system itself.
-If using a PAM cluster the target server used here is a member of the primary site.
+If using a PAM cluster the target server used is a member of the primary site.

-Cerate the target application using the PCP witghout age enforcement just created for PAM Users.
+Cerate the target application using the PCP just created for accounts using `PAM User` connector.

 ![TargetApplication - PAM User](/docs/images/BG-TargetApplication-User-1.png)